core-infra-svcs/dashboard-api-go/client/docs/ConfigureApi.md

 ## GetNetworkMerakiAuthUsers

-> []InlineResponse20037 GetNetworkMerakiAuthUsers(ctx, networkId).Execute()
+> []InlineResponse20039 GetNetworkMerakiAuthUsers(ctx, networkId).Execute()

-List the users configured under Meraki Authentication for a network (splash guest or RADIUS users for a wireless network, or client VPN users for a wired network)
+List the users configured under Meraki Authentication for a network (splash guest or RADIUS users for a wireless network, or client VPN users for a MX network)